An online invoicing solution for freelancers, small business owners, and companies of all sizes.

 You might also want to include a field for a tax identification number if relevant, and another field to thank the payer, but these fields on an invoice should all be enough to do the job.
 They should tall a payer how much they need to pay, why they need to pay it, and how and when they should send you the money.

 Choosing how the customer should make that payment is no longer as easy as it sounds.
-Before the days of digital invoices and online banking, the most popular method for making payments would have been check.
+Before the days of digital/PDF invoices and online banking, the most popular method for making payments would have been check.
 Today, only around half of businesses settle their bills by putting a check in the post.
 While they’re convenient, simple and appear to cost little, they can take a long time to clear, are prone to being lost in the mail, and can easily be copied or changed.
 They also need to be filed and maintained, and once a business has added in the cost of mailing on top of the price of the check books themselves, they’re a lot more expensive than they look.
 Even without the cost of the check books, the National Automated Clearing House Association (NACHA) still managed to estimate the cost of writing a check to settle an invoice at about $8 after taking into account the expenses incurred when a check has to be stopped and the time spent by account staff who have to enter payment details manually into records, file the paperwork, and fill the envelopes.
 It’s no surprise that companies are increasingly moving towards alternative methods.
+This applies to a service invoice, commercial invoice, any type of business invoice — and many more.

 Of course, cash is little better.
 It leaves no paper trail for the accounts department and provides no security in the event of loss or theft.
 A fistful of banknotes might work when you’re buying in a shop but it’s not an option when you’re sending an invoice to a retail customer or to a corporate buyer.